 Emily had arranged for 10 people to attend an orientation meeting so that Janine Ward could outline the purpose of the Jewels of Hope Pilot process in Zandspruit.
 There was a lot of interest in the process, and everyone present agreed to be involved as volunteers and to attend the ABCD training workshops.
-Arrangements were made for the first workshop to take place and tapping into the assets of ABCD.
-Francinah Mbekeni from Mama's Kitchen, a small catering business in Zandspruit, agreed to cater for the group.

-The role of NGOs within this approach is one of facilitating and connecting to other stakeholders.
+Arrangements were made for the first workshop to take place and tapping into the assets of ABCD, Francinah Mbekeni from Mama's Kitchen, a small The role of NGOs within this approach is one of facilitating and connecting to other stakeholders.